Spire Global: Growth

-In 2019, the company formalized its first business unit as Spire Maritime, based in Luxembourg, and launched its 100th Lemur satellite on April 1st.
+In 2019, the company formalized its first business unit as Spire Maritime, based in Luxembourg, and launched its 100th Lemur satellite on April 1.

 On March 1, 2021, the company announced an agreement to go public via a merger with the SPAC (special-purpose acquisition company) Navsight.
 The merger, completed in the third quarter of 2021, valued the company at $1.6 billion.

 Spire's stock began trading in New York stock exchange on August 17, 2021.
 Spire had a market value of $1.6 billion and about $265 million in cash on its books after the close of the SPAC merger.
 In the year before, 2020, Spire had booked $36 million in revenue.
 Also at the time of stock market debut, the company had more than 110 satellites in orbit and ground stations in 16 countries, with more than 70 antennas on its ground stations.
 At the time, Spire did not expect to grow its constellation of Lemur satellites, as the company did not see “any customer demand” that would require a larger constellation of satellites.
 Despite not growing its constellation, Spire would continue to build and launch satellites as the Lemur satellites are refreshed on a three-year hardware replacement cycle.
 When listing in the stock exchange Spire had offices in four countries: the U.S., the U.K., Luxembourg and Singapore and customers in nearly 30 countries.

 Due to missing projected revenue targets and rising losses, Spire's market value started falling after the first quarterly report.
 As of April 30, 2022, the company had a market cap of $231 million, less than half of the $557 million in capital invested in the company, and less than the cash on its books after the close of the SPAC merger.

+On 13 November 2024, Spire Global announced the selling of its ship-tracking (AIS tracking) business to Kpler of Belgium for $241 million.
+Kpler gets the exclusive rights to all ship tracking data from Spire's satellites.
+Spire retains ownership of its satellites, infrastructure, and technology so Spire is selling only the ship-tracking data portion of its business.
+US government clients of Spire's maritime business remain clients of Spire and do not become clients of the Belgian company Kpler.
+The proceeds of the trade are expected to shore up Spire's troubled financials.
+The proceeds might be used to cover Spire's $100 million debt.